pccoe-acm-hacktoberfest-2023/Restaurant_website_HacktoberFest/README.md

 # Restaurant-website-hacktoberfest
 I am excited to welcome contributions from anyone interested in participating in Hacktoberfest 2023.

+## Project Description

+This project is a purely front-end project.These static webpage created using HTML and CSS.

 Take a look at the :  https://hotelrespweb.ccbp.tech/

 ![home_page](https://res.cloudinary.com/dbrenasbt/image/upload/v1697315926/home_page_qm2rdi.png)